TrilliantHealth/trilliant-data-science/libs/mops/src/thds/mops/pure/README.md

 though each of these implementation details is independent of the others, and other implementations of the same system could be written.

-The standard remote runtime shim implementation is Kubernetes, but integration tests run using a simple subprocess shim, and running on Azure Functions or local Docker containers would be easy to implement.
+The standard remote shell implementation is Kubernetes, but integration tests run using a simple subprocess shell, and running on Azure Functions or local Docker containers would be easy to implement.